INDUSTRY · AUTOMOTIVE INDUSTRY

 Why does Clé Verte certification reassure buyers so much?

-The risk of finding soil contaminated by oils or solvents terrifies banks and buyers — a cleanup can cost hundreds of thousands of dollars.
-The Clé Verte certification (Nature-Action Québec, 600+ certified shops) proves that the repair shop follows strict protocols for hazardous materials and oil/water separators, which speeds up Phase I environmental due diligence.
+Because contaminated soil can derail financing.
+Clé Verte certification proves that the shop follows protocols for hazardous materials and oil/water separators, which speeds up Phase I environmental due diligence.

 Are DRP agreements in collision repair transferable in a sale?